Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Manual Dependency Injection.md

 }
 ```

-Becuase these dependencies are used across the whole application, they need to be palced in a common place all activites can use: the application class.
+Becuase these dependencies are used across the whole application, they need to be placed in a common place all activites can use: the application class.
 Create a custom application class that contains an AppContainer instance.

 ```
-// Custom Application class that needs to be specified in the Android Mnaifest.xml file class  MyApplication: Application() {
+// Custom Application class that needs to be specified in the Android Manifest.xml file class  MyApplication: Application() {
   // Instance of AppContainer that will be used by all the activites of the app val appContainer = AppContainer()